 Recommended for you

-To their surprise and embarrassment, Hamilton came clean not about the speculation, but about his extramarital affair, even sharing the letters he received from both Mr. and Mrs. Reynolds.
+To their surprise and embarrassment, Hamilton came clean about his extramarital affair, even sharing the letters he received from both Mr. and Mrs. Reynolds.
 Monroe, Muhlenberg and Venable left convinced that Hamilton was innocent of all except adultery, and supposedly promised not to say anything more to anyone.
 But unbeknownst to Hamilton, Monroe sent copies of the documents Hamilton had shown them to Jefferson, while John Beckley, then the clerk for the House of Representatives, also kept a copy.

 Over the next several years, Hamilton retired from his Cabinet post and went back to New York to his law practice.
-The Reynoldses split up (with Aaron Burr serving as Maria’s attorney) and Maria married Clingman the same day her divorce became official.
+Maria and James Reynolds split up (with Aaron Burr serving as Maria’s attorney) and Maria married Clingman the same day her divorce became official.

 Then in the fall of 1796, in a series of essays written under the name “Phocion,” Hamilton threw shade on Jefferson’s private life, including a pretty big hint about his rumored relationship with one of his slaves, Sally Hemings.
 In response, the scandal-mongering journalist James Callender struck back hard, writing in the summer of 1797 that not only that Hamilton had his own sexual indiscretions, but that Hamilton had used federal funds to illegally speculate in government securities with Reynolds.